slamora/brackets-wiki/Troubleshooting.md

 ## <a name="installation"> </a>Can't Install Brackets
-### 1. Download the Right Package

-Make sure you download one of the "brackets-sprint-XX.dmg" (Mac) or "brackets-sprint-XX.msi" (Windows) installers from the [Homepage](http://brackets.io).

-### 2. Windows Vista: Nothing happens when launching installer
+### Windows Vista: Nothing happens when launching installer

 Some Windows Vista computers will block installers downloaded from the Internet, so nothing at all happens when you try to run the installer.
 To work around this: right-click the installer file, choose Properties, and click the Unblock button.

-### 3. Windows error: "Installation directory must be on a local drive"
+### Windows error: "Installation directory must be on a local drive"

 This can happen on some Windows machines.
 To work around this, try executing the installer from an elevated command prompt: